mattc0d3/nc-news/README.md

   - serves an array of comments matching specified article ID

 - PATCH /api/articles/article_id
-  - updates specified article and named properties with new values.
-Request body must include inc_votes property to update vote count
+  - updates specified article and named properties with new values

 - POST /api/articles/:article_id/comments
   - adds a comment linked to a specified article ID and username

+- PATCH /api/comments/:comment_id
+  - updates specified comment and named properties with new values

 - DELETE /api/comments/:comment_id
   - removes comment according to specified ID, no data returned